 - If you believe that the information in your records is incorrect or missing something important, you can ask us to make additions to your records to correct the situation.
 You have to make this request in writing and send it to our privacy officer.
 You must also tell us the reasons you want to make the changes.

 - You have the right to a copy of this notice.
 If we change this notice, we will post the new one in our waiting area, and you can always get a copy from the privacy officer.

 - You have the right to file a complaint if you believe your privacy rights have been violated.
 You can file a complaint with our privacy officer and with the Secretary of the U.S. Department of Health and Human Services.
 All complaints must be in writing.
 Filing a complaint will not change the health care we provide to you in any way.
 You may have other rights that are granted to you by the laws of our state, and these may be the same as or different from the rights described above.
 We will be happy to discuss these situations with you now or as they arise.

 E. If you have questions or problems

 If you need more information or have questions about the privacy practices described above, please speak to the privacy officer, whose name and telephone number are listed below.
 If you have a problem with how your PHI has been handled, or if you believe your privacy rights have been violated, contact the privacy officer.
 As stated above, you have the right to file a complaint with us and with the Secretary of the U.S. Department of Health and Human Services.
 We promise that we will not in any way limit your care here or take any actions against you if you complain.
-If you have any questions or problems about this notice or our health information privacy policies, please contact our privacy officer, Dr. Kerry Holland.
-She can be reached by phone at 423-439-7777.
+If you have any questions or problems about this notice or our health information privacy policies, please contact our Clinic Director and Privacy Officer by phone at 423-439-7777.
 The effective date of this notice is April 14, 2003, revised September 20, 2013.